 The man flashed a wide smile and he started to dance.
 He had a gray beard, but he skated like someone 20 years younger: rolling his shoulders, shimmying his hips while Mary J. Blige sang "Not Gon' Cry" in the background.
 Soon I was smiling, too.

 The video had no caption, but I had a name for what I was watching: It was a snapshot of what I call "trauma-free Blackness."

-Last year was a rough one for most Black people.
+It's been a rough few years for most Black people.
 We watched videos of Black men being brutalized or killed and read about Black women fatally shot in their homes by police.
 We've watched a pandemic devastate our community.
 At times I, too, have felt exhausted by what one writer calls "the relentlessness of Black grief."